ntm-development/weebyapi-guide/guide/weeby-api/obtaining-a-token.md

 ![Join the server](./images/server-invite.png)

 Run the `/apply` command in the `#weebyapi-commands` channel.

 ![Run the `/apply` command](./images/apply.png)

-Make sure you fill in all the required options.
+A modal will send which will ask you fill in all the required options.
 Depending on the condition, an error will return if you don't fill them in properly.

 ::: warning
 Make sure you are eligible for a token.
 See [this article](/weeby-api/requirements) for the requirements to be accepted.